Sunday, May 17, 2026

 “We’re not going to, by staff discretion, decree this product is valid and this one’s not,” Selig tells FOS.
 “We’re not a merit regulator.
 Our job is not to tell people in a paternalistic way ‘you can trade this but not that.’”

-He acknowledges that Congress could amend the CEA if it wants to change the scope of the CFTC’s authority, including to make clear that sports event contracts don’t fall under the regulator’s jurisdiction.
-But while more than a dozen lawmakers have proposed bills—some aimed at curbing sports and others targeting insider trading—the proposals remain piecemeal and fragmented, with no unified legislative approach taking shape.
+He acknowledges Congress could amend the CEA if it wants to change the scope of the CFTC’s authority, including to make clear that sports event contracts don’t fall under the regulator’s jurisdiction.
+But while more than a dozen lawmakers have introduced bills—some aimed at curbing sports and others targeting insider trading—the proposals remain piecemeal and fragmented, with no unified legislative approach taking shape.

 As the law currently stands, his agency has authority over sports event contracts, Selig says.
 That leaves prediction markets free to expand—for now—under the watch of an agency focused on setting guardrails rather than limiting what contracts can exist.